An overwhelming choice

 EstateGuru is probably the most conservative platform, with interests rates around 11%; CrowdEstate’s real-estate loans usually yield slightly more.

-Envestio seems to offer the best returns.
+Envestio seems to offer the most speculative opportunities.
 However, Crowdestor had a project returning a crazy 36% annual interest rate (!), and several projects at Kuetzal offer interest rates above 18%.
+Overall, these three platforms offer rather comparable returns.

 BulkEstate stands somewhere in-between, with returns between 13% and 16%; CrowdEstate’s business loans usually yield 16%.